Curriculum Information

 The curriculum has been regularly revised over the last few years as the National Curriculum has changed.
 At Key Stage 3, students follow a three-year course which includes the following subjects:

-Additional work related learning/careers education opportunities for all year groups take place throughout the year.
+Additional work-related learning/careers education opportunities for all year groups take place throughout the year.
 Students have regular assemblies with local further education establishments and employers who visit school and inform students of potential opportunities.
-Parents and carers are also invited to our annual careers event which provides students with the opportunity to find out more about potential careers and future pathways.
+Parents/carers are also invited to our annual careers event which provides students with the opportunity to find out more about potential careers and future pathways.

 Loading...